Quick start guide

 Select File | Open and locate the CMakeCache.txt file then choose Open as Project.

-To open a compilation database project, click , point CLion to the compile_commands.json, and choose Open as Project.
+To open a compilation database project, go to , point CLion to the folder containing compile_commands.json or to the compile_commands.json file itself (then select Open as Project).

-To open a Gradle project, click , point CLion to the build.gradle file, and choose Open as Project.
+To open a Gradle project, go to , point CLion to the folder containing build.gradle or to the build.gradle file itself (then select Open as Project).

 Checkout from a repository

 Click Checkout from Version Control on the Welcome screen or select VCS | Checkout from Version Control from the main menu and choose your version control system.

 Enter the credentials to access the storage and provide the path to the sources.
 CLion will clone the repository to a new CMake project.

 Select New Project on the Welcome screen.from the main menu or click

 Set the type of your project: C or C++, an executable or a library.